gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 2) Rules poster(s).
 At a minimum have “Do what’s best for the company” poster.
 As we added a few additional rule, those were outlined on a poster as well.

-3) “I am available to help” poster.
+3) “Available to help” poster.
 This is very similar to “I have no squad” poster from Sandi Mamoli’s book.
 However, we wanted to make the message on that poster a little bit more positive.
 We were planning to ask more people to put their names there in the first self-selection round
 #### Participants Cards

 At a minimum, have photos with names prepared for each participants.